tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 Obtaining and installing SSTAR dependencies
 -------------------------------------------
 SSTAR combines a standalone BLASTN with a Java interface, which operates under Windows and Unix systems.
-In order to run SSTAR you need Java Runtime Environment (JRE) 6 or newer and standalone BLAST 2.2.29+, BLAST 2.2.30+ or BLAST 2.2.31+ installed on your system.
+In order to run SSTAR under Windows you need Java Runtime Environment (JRE) 6 or newer and standalone BLAST 2.2.29+, BLAST 2.2.30+ or BLAST 2.2.31+.
+SSTAR for Linux and OS X is compatible with JRE6 or newer and all BLAST+ versions.

 **For Windows users**
 * BLAST+ needs to be installed in C:\\Program Files\\NCBI\\blast-2.2.29+, C:\\Program Files\\NCBI\\blast-2.2.30+ or C:\\Program Files\\NCBI\\blast-2.2.31+, which are the default locations after following the BLAST installation steps in the installation wizard